-Available for enrolled devices: Users install the app from the Company Portal app or website.
+Available for enrolled devices: Assign the app to groups of users who can install the app from the Company Portal app or website.

 Available with or without enrollment: Assign this app to groups of users whose devices are not enrolled with Intune.
-Apps from Managed Google Play don't support this option.
+Users must be assigned an Intune license, see Intune Licenses.

 For iOS apps only: If you have created an iOS VPN profile that contains per-app VPN settings, you can select the VPN profile under VPN.
 When the app is run, the VPN connection is opened.
 For more information, see VPN settings for iOS devices.